-A new key might not fit a lock if it has been poorly cut, or has rough edges that need to be filed down.
+A new key might not fit a lock if it has been poorly cut or has rough edges that need to be filed down.
 Damaged keys could also get stuck in the door and snap if too much force is exerted while trying to turn them.

-This problem typically occurs when dirt or grime has accumulated in your lock over time.
+Slow turning of the key typically occurs when dirt or grime has accumulated in your lock over time.
 A stiff, slow turn could also lead to a key getting stuck in the lock.

 Locks become worn over time if they are not properly maintained.
 Your lock could be faulty if the key only turns part way, or the lock catches or stops during unlocking.
 Also look out for severe tarnish, rust, or other visible signs of wear.

-Door latch won’t shut
+Door latch will not shut